hahaxun/mmf/projects/visual_bert/README.md

 # VisualBERT

 This repository contains the code for pytorch implementation of VisualBERT model, released originally under this ([repo](https://github.com/uclanlp/visualbert)).
-Please cite the following papers if you are using VisualBERT model from mmf:
+Please cite the following papers if you are using VisualBERT model from multimodelity:

 * Li, L. H., Yatskar, M., Yin, D., Hsieh, C. J., & Chang, K. W. (2019). *Visualbert: A simple and performant baseline for vision and language*. arXiv preprint arXiv:1908.03557. ([arXiV](https://arxiv.org/abs/1908.03557))
 ```